Who we are

 We will only retain applications for five years from the year of nomination in line with the College Retention Policy.
 We will then destroy unsuccessful applications and transfer successful nominations to our College’s historical archive for long term preservation as an important representation of our College history.
 We also retain Council minutes permanently in our historical archive.

 Cookies and analytics

 We use these on the RCPCH website to help us improve our services.
-For more details please visit the cookies and analytics page.
+For more details please visit the website terms and conditions.